 We all see cars, SUV’s and limousines with heavily tinted windows and sometimes wonder is that legal?
 Well, let’s find out.

 Tinting is generally used to block sunlight.
-It helps reduce the load on the car air conditioning system and minimize UV ray damage to the car interior as well as to the eyes and skin.
+It helps reduce the load on the car air conditioning system and minimize UV ray damage to the car interior.
+It’s also protects the eyes and skin.
 Tinted windows typically filter out about 70% of solar heat versus less than 10% for non-tinted windows.
-Window tinting is also applied for a variety of other reasons, such as driver privacy or to help keep shattered glass in place upon impact in the event of an accident.
+Window tinting is applied for various reasons such as driver privacy and helping to keep shattered glass in place upon impact in the event of an accident.

-Dark window tinting is an issue since it hinders the ability to see into a car.
+Dark window tinting is an issue.
+It hinders the ability to see into a car.

 Why is it important to see into a car?